SystemsApproach/private5g/software/directory.rst

 OnRamp Repos
 ~~~~~~~~~~~~~~~~~~~

-The deployment artifacts listed above are, of course, meant to be
+The process to deploy the artifacts listed above are, sometimes
-deployed as an operational cloud service.
-This process, sometimes
 referred to as GitOps, manages the *Continuous Deployment (CD)* half
 of the CI/CD pipeline.
 OnRamp's approach to GitOps uses a different
 mechanism than the one the ONF ops team originally used to manage its
 multi-site deployment of Aether.
 The latter approach has a large
-startup cost, which has proven difficult for others to replicate.
-(It
+startup cost, which has proven difficult to replicate.
+(It also locks
-also locks you into deployment toolchain that may or may not be
+you into deployment toolchain that may or may not be appropriate for
-appropriate for your situation.)
+your situation.)

 In its place, OnRamp adopts minimal Ansible tooling.
 This makes it
 easier to take ownership of the configuration parameters that define